Japanese Yen to Singapore Dollar - Calculate Compare Save

 We make that easy to do with our calculators for

-2. Transaction Costs - Margins and Fees for JPY/SGD Foreign Exchange
+Transaction Costs - Margins and Fees for JPY/SGD Transfers and Currency Exchange

 The transaction margin from the mid-rate you will be charged by your bank or foreign exchange provider plus any fixed or percentage fees.
 These margins and fees will vary significantly for International Money Transfers and Travel Money transactions.

 You can see a sample of the margins from mid-rate in the table below which shows an example of the costs charged by FX specialist and the average bank rate when sending money transfers from JPY to SGD.